 NOTE: New words are double underlined.
 Deletions are struck out.
 Dotted . . . lines set off that portion of a Section or Subsection which is amended.

 Votes in favor of adoption: Elliot S. Conway Aye

-Antje B. Dolido Aye

-Francis J. Russo Aye

-Michael F. Schwerin Aye

-Not voting as not having

-been present: William R. Campbell
+Antje B. Dolido Aye Francis J. Russo Aye Michael F. Schwerin Aye been present: William R. Campbell